RodrigoH12/itunes-search/README.md

 # itunes-search

-This is a VueJS project that can search for songs from the itunes store.
+This is a VueJS project that can search for music albums from the itunes store or a JSON data file by typing the name of an artist.
+Apart from the search bar, the user will have the ability to use a filter to sort the results by default, alphabetically ascending or descending.

 # Tasks